We are well and truly in the digital age. Even so, numerous business processes are still lagging behind, particularly invoicing management.

 Digital invoicing is quickly becoming the norm in disruptive markets and is gradually feeding down into more traditional industries.
 Although it’s already a known concept, it’s clear from the figures above that it is by no means universal.

-However, numerous countries have implemented legislation that works alongside invoice digitization.
+However, numerous countries have implemented legislation that works alongside invoice digitisation.
 Some is related to reducing VAT leakage, whereas other laws are simply for validating tax more easily.

 Whatever the reason, electronic invoicing will make a company’s legal obligations much easier.
 Some countries (such as the US) are considering implementing a national electronic invoicing standard to help streamline digital invoicing and payments.